getify/You-Dont-Know-JS/up & going/ch1.md

 It cannot be emphasized enough: while you go through this chapter -- and you may need to spend the time to go over it several times -- you should practice each of these concepts by typing the code yourself.
 The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc.).

 **Tip:** Typically, you can launch the developer console with a keyboard shortcut or from a menu item.
 For more detailed information about launching and using the console in your favorite browser, see "Mastering The Developer Tools Console" (http://blog.teamtreehouse.com/mastering-developer-tools-console).
+To type multiple lines into the console at once, use `<shift> + <enter>` to move to the next new line.
+Once you hit `<enter>` by itself, the console will run everything you've just typed.

 Let's get familiar with the process of running code in the console.
 First, I suggest opening up an empty tab in your browser.
 I prefer to do this by typing `about:blank` into the address bar.
 Then, make sure your developer console is open, as we just mentioned.

-**Tip:** To type multiple lines into the console at once, use `<shift> + <enter>` to move to the next new line.
-Once you hit `<enter>` by itself, the console will run everything you've just typed.

 Now, type this code and see how it runs: